tpit/pong/README.md

 Arguments will do things ;)

-- python3 pong.py textfile    -> for analysis of previous run
+- python3 pong.py textfile.txt    -> for analysis of previous run
 - python3 pong.py erase           -> erase *.txt from ~/.pongs/ directory

 Files are stored in ~/.pongs in text.
 Filename format is: host_repeatcount_date-time.txt